 How Much Does RV Insurance Cost?

-RV insurance costs depend on many factors, such as the type of RV you have.
+RV insurance costs depend on many factors, such as the type of RV you have and the amount of coverage you put on it.
+The cost can range from $500 to $1200 per year.
 Let’s take a look at the average insurance amount for various RVs.

-Travel trailers are the least expensive on the list.
+Travel trailers are the least expensive type or RV to insure.
 According to Progressive, camper trailers cost around $502 per year through Progressive.

 According to insurance marketing company Trusted Choice, a fifth wheel costs on average between $800 to $925 per year to insure.